trendmicro/cloudone-filestorage-plugins/README.md

 ### AWS users

-1. Go to the [examples](examples/) folder to view all the example Lambda functions.
+1. Go to the [post-scan-actions](post-scan-actions/) or [scan-triggers](scan-triggers/) folder to view all the example Lambda functions.
 2. Follow the instructions in the readme of the chosen example to deploy it.
 3. Add the `ScanResultTopic` SNS topic of the File Storage Security storage stack as the trigger for the deployed Lambda function.